awslabs/sockeye/README.md

 file to `<model>/params.best.mx`.
 Note that this only applies to fully-trained models that are to be used for inference.
 Continued training of an MXNet model with PyTorch is not supported (because we do not convert training and optimizer states).
+`sockeye.mx_to_pt` requires MXNet to be installed into the environment.

 All CLIs of Version 3.0.0 now use PyTorch by default, e.g. `sockeye-{train,translate,score}`.
 MXNet-based CLIs/modules are still operational and accessible via `sockeye-{train,translate,score}-mx`.

+Sockeye 3 can be installed and run without MXNet, but if installed, an extended test suite is executed to ensure equivalence between PyTorch and MXNet models.

 ## Installation